MathieuMorel62/holbertonschool-interview/README.md

 10. [**UTF8 Validation**](https://github.com/MathieuMorel62/holbertonschool-interview/tree/main/utf8_validation): This project involves creating a `validUTF8(data)` method to check if a data set is a valid UTF-8 encoding.
 Each UTF-8 character can be 1 to 4 bytes long.
 The data, represented by a list of integers (each integer representing 1 byte), only processes the least significant 8 bits of each integer.

+11. [**Slide Line**](https://github.com/MathieuMorel62/holbertonschool-interview/tree/main/slide_line): This project involves creating a function in C to reproduce the mechanics of the 2048 game on a single horizontal line.
+The function must slide and merge an array of integers, simulating the game's mechanics.
+This task is essential to understand the manipulation of arrays and the implementation of logical algorithms.

 ------------------

 ## Contact